-Layers of grilled eggplant swimming in meat sauce and topped with a creamy layer of bechamel sauce.
+Layers of grilled eggplant swimming in meat sauce and topped with a creamy layer of bechamel sauce create a memorable Moussaka.

 When I met my husband and we first traveled to his father’s native island of Corfu, I was surprised by the large vegetable gardens that were thriving in so many yards.
 On closer inspection, I was equally surprised to find how little variety there was in the plethora of plants.
 Red, ripe tomatoes hung from dozens of plants, green peppers dangled, cucumbers climbed and rows of aubergine (as eggplant is more commonly known outside the United States) lined the yard.